-Our schedule of meals is designed so that you can experience the local dishes; their individual flavours as well as different ways they are prepared and cooked throughout Japan.
+The schedule of meals is designed so that you can experience the local dishes, their individual flavours as well as the different ways they are prepared and cooked throughout Japan.
 Food is an important element of Japanese culture.
 It is a time for families and friends to come together and much of family life revolves around the dinner table.
-Most food is eaten with chopsticks - Western cutlery is not always available at restaurants.
+Most food is eaten with chopsticks so best get practicing as cutlery is not always available at restaurants.